GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 ### Limited uses of user data {: #limited_use }

-Upon accessing personal and sensitive user data for a single purpose, your use of the user data obtained must comply with the below requirements.
+Upon accessing personal and sensitive user data for a single purpose, your use of the user data obtained must comply with the following requirements.
 The requirements apply to both the raw data obtained and the data aggregated, anonymized, de-identified, or derived from the raw data.
 They also apply to scraped content or otherwise automatically gathered user data.